 - Airbnb – Rooms and apartments around the world.
-Our favourite way to travel.
+Our favorite way to travel.

 - Netflix – Stream TV and films.

-- Amazon – Books, music, films, and more.
+- Amazon – Books, clothes, travel gear, music, films, and more.

 Do you have any other travel gift ideas?
 Leave a comment and let us know.

 This post was originally published in November 2016 and was last updated in November 2018.

 Pattern image Designed by Freepik